jakeschultz89/Software-Engineer-Interview-Simulator/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. Yesterday I finished the functioning game.
-2. RESPONSE
+2. Today I am going to present.
-3. RESPONSE
+3. Still cannot get the final score to show.

 # Friday
 - [x] What did you achieve yesterday?